 It is compact enough to fit into a kitchen drawer and will open the lids on jars of all sizes.
 This jar opener uses two AA batteries, which are included.

 A second type of jar opener is a bit larger but also a bit easier to use as well.
-It’s the Black and Decker jar opener and my late husband purchased it for his mother years ago.
+It’s the Black and Decker jar opener that my late husband purchased for his mother years ago.
 She still uses it several times a week!